How to solve a coding problem

 The function Create() do exactly as its name indicates it creates the design.

-• document.createElement('div') creates a div tag.
+creates a div tag.containerDiv.setAttribute('class','container')

-• containerDiv.setAttribute('class','container') it's doing this <div class="container"></div> I added the class to style it later.
+I added the class to style it later.document.body.appendChild(containerDiv)

-• After we set a for loop that goes through each element in our SrcImages array
+add the div that we created into our HTML documentsAfter we set a for loop that goes through each element in our

--> Then it sets the HTML code <div><img src="images/${i}" /></div>
+-> Then it sets the HTML code<div><img src="images/${i}" /></div>

-Well done we successfully created the design we just need the CSS and we've done it ๐Ÿ˜Ž.
+are inserted in our container div so we will have random images.Well done we successfully created the design we just need the CSS and we've done it π.

---> the .container sets three columns in each row.
+sets three columns in each row.

 Be creative and change the style to fit your need and creativity.